sfeuga/Autodesk-Install-Fedora/README.md

 Just download an `install.sh` file, run `chmod a+x install.sh` and run it as normal user `./install.sh`.

+_All scripts are_ __tested on Fedora 32 Workstation (Gnome)__ _without any other modifications._

+You can download the ISO at [getfedora.org](https://download.fedoraproject.org/pub/fedora/linux/releases/32/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-32-1.6.iso).
+After the installation, you can update the OS with `sudo dnf update -y && sudo dnf autoremove -y`.

 ## Available Software installer:

 ### Autodesk Maya